BrianMcMaster/terraform-azure-arielmis/README.md

 # terraform-azure-arielmis

-## Full working example of a Windows RDP VM with networking.
+## Working example of a Windows RDP VM with networking on Azure.

 * Clone repo or copy the one simple file, main.tf to local folder.